 Traditional connections to a network-connected computer synchronize via the desktop ActiveSync client using the cradle, USB, infrared, or Bluetooth.
 Exchange ActiveSync is an additional server-based synchronization agent that removes the dependency on a desktop computer, using the wireless capability of the device.
 The two methods of ActiveSync can be used in combination or independently.

 Your device must be properly configured to connect to the Internet before using Exchange ActiveSync (VPN is not required).

 Exchange ActiveSync is supported on many mobile devices.
-Check your device's documentation for verification of Microsoft's Direct Push technology; you can also refer to Microsoft's Exchange ActiveSync Protocol for a list of supported device manufacturers.
+Check your device's documentation for verification of Microsoft's Direct Push technology.

 For more about ActiveSync, see the Microsoft TechNet Exchange ActiveSync FAQ.

 This is document atjf in the Knowledge Base.

 - Fill out this form to submit your issue to the UITS Support Center.

 - Please note that you must be affiliated with Indiana University to receive support.